run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ```

 !!!
 Note
-    The names of the categories are arbitrary names so they may vary depending on the customer choice or any other preference.
+    The above names of the categories are arbitrary names and are used as an example only.
 Make sure that you label the correct category.
 Mixing labels will result in pods running on incorrect nodes or not being scheduled at all.

 ## Create the CPU Worker Node ConfigurationOverlay